Dave’s Stage 1B Neuroendocrine Non-Small Cell Lung Cancer Story

-I had a meeting with my doctor to talk about the steps, he was like my quarterback, which is also when people are diagnosed, it’s trying to find your care team.
+I had a meeting with my doctor to talk about the steps.
+He was like my quarterback.
+Also, when people are diagnosed, it’s trying to find your care team.

-For me, it was going to be at Mass General Hospital, because that’s where my primary care was.
-But when my mother had a healthcare experience and was in a community hospital setting, she had to decide whether she’d stick with her local community hospital or travel.
-She was in Palm Springs, California at the time, so she would have traveled to Los Angeles to get her care elsewhere.
+For me, it was going to be at Mass General Hospital because that’s where my primary care was.
+When my mother had a health care experience and was in a community hospital setting, she had to decide whether she’d stick with her local community hospital or travel.
+She was in Palm Springs, California, at the time, so she would have traveled to Los Angeles to get her care elsewhere.

 The chest X-ray couldn’t define what was wrong, so the CT scan was the logical next step.
 I hadn’t had one before that.

 I had a pretty good understanding of what the CT scan was about based on talking to my doctor and my wife, who’s a nurse, so I was lucky about that.

 Seeking out other patient experiences